sxnvte/sxPyShell/README.md

 # sxPyShell

-A Simple "shell" for Linux written in Python that supports custom commands
+A Simple lightweight and open source "shell" for Linux written in Python that supports custom commands

+# NOTE
+sxPyShell is a VERY BASIC shell and i don`t think that you can set it as your default shell.
+Maybe in future it is gona be more like shell thing.

 # Requriments